 WATCH OUR WEBINAR SERIES

-Join the Being a Multicultural Circle and Assembly Resourcing Unit for our fifth webinar looking at the Church and COVID-19.
-The topic of this webinar is Domestic Violence.
-Our speakers will examine the increasing risk of Domestic and Family Violence in the context of the COVID-19 pandemic and how different cultures engage differently in difficult
+Join the Being a Multicultural Circle and Assembly Resourcing Unit for our final webinar of 2020 looking at the Church and COVID-19.
+The topic of this webinar is Mental Health.
+Our speakers will explore how we take care of our mental health in the midst of the pandemic and share experiences from their own faith